 (1) In this section —

-“public document” includes any business letter, statement of account, invoice, business card and promotional and advertising material.
+public document includes any business letter, statement of account, invoice, business card and promotional and advertising material.

 (2) A registered foreign lawyer may describe himself or herself and any partnership or body corporate with which the foreign lawyer is associated only in one or more of the ways designated in section 117.